-This is a summary of the legislation requirements that have some bearing on the duties and conduct of elected members.
+This is a summary of the legislation requirements that has some bearing on the duties and conduct of elected members.
 Copies of these statutes can be found in the council library or in the office of the Chief Executive.

-5.1 Local Authority (Members' Interests) Act 1968
+Local Authority (Members' Interests) Act 1968